shopsys/shopsys/docs/introduction/shopsys-framework-on-docker.md

 system libraries, settings.
 Thanks to that, the containerized software will always run the same, regardless of the environment.

-An orchestration tool can further help with managing the containers (even though you don't need it for local development).
-For details, you can read the [Introduction to Kubernetes](../kubernetes/introduction-to-kubernetes.md).

 ## 3. Shopsys-framework on Docker

 #### 3.1 docker-compose.yml